BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/pdfpaper/new and planned/_index.md

 - Additional functions from PdfPaper module
 - Integration of PDF/A functionality

+### Version 1.9.0.1 - 19.01.2024
+Corrections:
+- Read and show of ipaper error messages improved.

 ### Version 1.9.0.0 - 17.01.2024
 New functions:
 - Errors during iPaper processing are now output instead of continuing to use the unprocessed PDF.